ole1986/centronic-py/README.md

 The receiver should confirm with a single "Klack" noise followed by a "Klack - Klack"

 ```
+# remove unit 1 with channel 1 from the shutter
 ./centronic-stick.py --send REMOVE --channel 1
 ```

 **Please note that this command is per channel*

-Once all senders are removed from ALL RECEIVERS it is safe to reset the increment counter using `--mod` argument.
+Once ALL SENDERS for a specific unit are removed from ALL RECEIVERS it is safe to reset the increment counter using `--mod` argument.

 ### DB OUTPUT